Infineon/mtb-example-ota-https/README.md

 8. Open a CLI terminal.

    On Linux and macOS, you can use any terminal application.
-On Windows, open the **modus-shell** app from the Start menu.
+On Windows, open the 'modus-shell' app from the Start menu.

 9. Navigate the terminal to the *\<mtb_shared>/mcuboot/\<tag>/scripts* folder.

-10. Run the following command to ensure that the required modules are installed or already present ("Requirement already satisfied:" is printed).
+10. Run the following command to ensure that the required modules are installed.

       ```
       pip install -r requirements.txt